Karthik-6362/pes_asic_class/README.md

 </details>

 <details>
 	<summary>Async set:-</summary>

- - Irrespective of the clk if the set it turned to 1(posedge) the output will be set to 1.
+ - Irrespective of the clk if the set it turned to 1(posedge) the output will be 1.
-- After the set it turned dowm to 0 the output copies the data on every posedge of clk.
+- After the set it turned down to 0 the output copies the data on every posedge of clk.

 ### Cmds used:-
 ![cmds](https://github.com/Karthik-6362/pes_asic_class/assets/137412032/d544f867-63bc-482b-99f2-2e9647a0fe66)